Korijn/keycmd/README.md

 Install `keycmd` from pypi using `pip install keycmd`, or whatever alternative python package manager you prefer.

+That's it, done! 💥

 ### pyenv

-If you're using pyenv, you're going to have to jump through a few hoops since keycmd needs to be installed globally, which flies directly into the face of what pyenv is trying to accomplish.
+Now, if you're using pyenv, you're going to have to jump through a few hoops since keycmd needs to be installed globally, which flies directly into the face of what pyenv is trying to accomplish.

 This guide assumes you've also installed [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv), in order to get you the cleanest of setups. ✨